Enrolment in June 2021

 Alternatively, if you are unable to come to the UK for the start of your next block, you can choose to continue your studies online.
 The International Student Compliance team will still make contact with you to find out when you plan to travel to the UK and will request right to study documentation from you when you arrive.

 In order to be eligible for the post-study work visa, students are expected to complete their degree by studying in the UK with a Student Visa.
-Students must arrive in the UK no later than 6 April 2021 and complete at least one semester in the UK, according to the government guidance document: COVID-19: student sponsors, migrants and short-term students.
+Students must complete at least one semester in the UK, according to the government guidance document: COVID-19: student sponsors, migrants and short-term students.
 You can find the latest information on the UK Government website.